shuyiwan/Course_Sys_Rec/team/LEARNING.md

 ## How to use/install YouTube API and Google Video API
 Here is the link to the google doc that contains information regarding this: [Youtube and Google Video APIs](https://docs.google.com/document/d/1Glurlro8GAa9w_fcR5Utq4puWT7ExH-Lq8BftbrC9Ww/edit?usp=sharing)

+## Which API works better: YouTube or Google Video API?
+Following the information gathered previously on how to use/install Youtube API and Google Video API.
+We have collected more information analyzing both APIs closer and selecting which API works best for our web application.

+Link to Google [Document](https://docs.google.com/document/d/1I_mDXdtXqSkHSNDL63HPnIwJkrEH3b_gC4Du7Rp50s4/edit?usp=sharing) with annotations.